paradite/model-benchmark-viz/README.md

 > Human rating: 8.5/10

-Claude 4 Opus generated a great looking visualization, with side-by-side comparison and a legend.
-But it lacked color-coding for the models and labels on the bar chart:
+Claude 4 Opus generated a great looking visualization, with side-by-side comparison colored by benchmark and a legend.
+But it lacked labels on the bar chart:

 ![claude-4-opus](output/claude-opus-4.png)